 The right CRM system helps set in motion a series of practices, strategies and technologies that enable companies to manage and analyze customer interactions throughout the customer lifecycle.

 This brings us back to our company survey and their list of grievances.
 Of particular significance is the fact that many of the reasons listed in the chart above relate directly to user experience.
 This, of course, is true for software in general.
-Issues such as the age of software, outdated applications and tools, user-unfriendly, and difficulty integrating applications all hinder the usability of a system and, ultimately, affect the day-to-day work routines of users.
+Issues such as the age of software, outdated applications and tools, unfriendly UI, and difficulty integrating applications all hinder the usability of a system.
+And ultimately, that affects the day-to-day work routines of users.

 A CRM system must support the collection of data in an accurate and efficient manner.
-Using non-specific software and tools (as did the majority of our respondents) to complete this job created a mix of solutions that were difficult to use and maintain, and were highly inefficient.
+Using non-specific software and tools (as the majority of our respondents did) to complete this job created a mix of solutions that were difficult to use and maintain, as well as highly cumbersome.
 Data analysis, which is equally important, was difficult and inefficient to complete from multiple sources.

 Below are some of the frustrations expressed by respondents looking for CRM:

 - The complexity and high cost of some CRM products was one of the most frequently cited frustrations.
-Most companies expressed the importance of well-priced software that was simple to use, but also came equipped with robust features
+Most companies indicated the importance of well-priced software that was simple to use but that also came equipped with robust features.

-- The cost of licences and extra or hidden costs was another concern.
-As one respondent remarked: “We bought a Cadillac when we needed a Toyota“
+- The cost of licenses and extra or hidden costs was another concern.
+As one respondent remarked, “We bought a Cadillac when we needed a Toyota.”

 Who’s in Charge of the CRM Selection Process?